Terms & Conditions for Educational Visits

 Our delivery team are paid hourly, and their wages must always be covered.
 For this reason, we have minimum numbers for all our learning sessions.
 Please check the list below for minimum numbers as they vary depending on the site you are visiting:

-- National Justice Museum (Nottingham) Minimum numbers of 20 per visit (schools are welcome to bring less than 20 pupils, and charged for a minimum of 20)
+• National Justice Museum (Nottingham) Minimum numbers of 20 per visit (groups are welcome to bring fewer than 20, and charged for a minimum of 20)

-- Royal Courts of Justice (London) & North locations Minimum numbers of 20 per session (schools are welcome to bring less than 20 pupils, and charged for a minimum of 20)
+• Royal Courts of Justice (London) & North locations Minimum numbers of 20 per session (groups are welcome to bring fewer than 20, and charged for a minimum of 20)

 Cancellations will be charged at the following scale:

-Cancellations must be communicated in writing and acknowledged by the National Justice Museum.
+Cancellations and rearrangements must be communicated in writing and acknowledged by the National Justice Museum.

 Strikes